o-gs/DJI_FC_Patcher/Readme.md

 --------------

 * Understanding what you do and understanding that you might brick your bird if you don't respect steps and even if you do (who knows...)
-* Aknowledging and accepting all the risks and consequences of trying what is described in this document and acknowledging that you can't blame anybody if something goes wrong during or after the mod.
+* Acknowledging and accepting all the risks and consequences of trying what is described in this document and acknowledging that you can't blame anybody if something goes wrong during or after the mod.
 * Being able to use adb and basic command line tools on Linux systems
 * Being able to clone/install a git repo from github
 * Understand and do yourself all small mods such as changing a path for calling a command given in this doc to the actual place you installed it on your setup
 * Being able to install any linux missing package/tool that might be needed for the operations
-* Having a recent install of Mefisto firmware tools : https://github.com/o-gs/dji-firmware-tools
+* Having a recent install of @Mefisto firmware tools : https://github.com/o-gs/dji-firmware-tools
 (runs on Linux)